220118-Reston-NET/Sid-Hinson-P1/Readme.md

 * View a location's inventory
 * Update inventory

+To-do list
+* Convert previous Console UI Project Code to HTML Structure for Frontend
+* Build Frontend UI For Web-Application
+* Add API Orchestration
+* Expand DB functionality, refine constraints
+* Expand Unit Testing

 ## Getting Started With Retro Gaming Store Shop Project
-The following CLI commands need to be entered on the command line of your choosing:
+The following CLI commands need to be entered on the command line of your choosing (Windows or Unix):

 Head to the  desired directory for placing the repo:
 ```bash